What to expect

 All Hair Transplant patients are provided with a comprehensive 12 month aftercare package including Finasteride medication, Minoxidil Solution, Nizoral Shampoo and dermarollers.

-FUE Hair Transplant 3000 Grafts* (6000 Hairs) in London or Sheffield
+FUE or FUT Hair Transplant 3000 Grafts* (6000 Hairs) in London or Sheffield

 Transplanted hair is guaranteed to grow for life.
 We take the donor grafts from the permanent zone at the back of your head.